SPOKANE COUNTY UNITED WAY SUPPORTS FAMILIES TO ACHIEVE FINANCIAL STABILITY.

 Please review The ALICE Study, a financial hardship study of the Pacific Northwest which provides some background data on the financial challenges faced by many households in our community.

-Spokane County United Way is a lead partner in two different asset building coalitions - BankOn Spokane and the Spokane CASH Coalition.
-These partners of local banks and credit unions, businesses, service providers, and government work together to connect low income individuals and families to mainstream financial services including access to checking and savings accounts.
+Spokane County United Way is a lead partner with the Spokane CASH Coalition in asset building.
+Partnerships with local banks and credit unions, businesses, service providers, and government work together to connect low income individuals and families to mainstream financial services including access to checking and savings accounts.
 In addition the CASH Coalition is the leading partner in coordinating free tax preparation services for low income households and seniors in the community.